YellowBoyYams/Game-Off-Game/README.md

 ### How is the Check List Structured?

 The check list is structured by what the most important things goes on the top and the least important things go on the bottom.

+### Story

+The story for this game is... there is a king and he is very very very corrupt.
+He starts to tax the people heavily.
+You and maybe some friends have to go and try to stop him!
+This game will look like an old gameboy game.

 ### Movement